ebraun68/codonaln/README.md

 protein sequence alignment supplied by the user.

 The philosopy of this program is to tolerate ambiguous codons and stop codons.
 They are translated as X in the file used as input for the aligner.
-Some analytical programs do not tolerate in frame stop codons, so users should exercise caution if any are present in the alignment.
-The program uses the standard genetic code: https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1)
+This philosophy means that the user must check the reading frames of the input file of unaligned nucleotide sequences.
+The program assumes the first position of the input nucleotide fasta file is a first codon position and that the lengths of all input sequences are a multiple of three.
+The checkframe.pl program can can be used to check sequences and it will output a file with the ends of the sequences padded with N's to create seqeunces with the correct lengths (checkframe.pl minimizes the number of in frame stop codons to choose the appropriate frame).
+Note that the tolerance of stop codons means that the alignments are useful for phylogenetic analyses of nucleotides but some analytical programs (e.g., programs to estimate the dN/dS ratio) do not tolerate in frame stop codons.
+Therefore, users should exercise caution if any stop codons are present in the alignment.

+coodonaln.pl uses the standard genetic code: https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1), although an alternative genetic code can be substituted by altering the hash called %stdgencode. checkframe.pl focuses on stop codons and the relevant set of stop codons is supplied by the user, so it does not use a specific code.

-Minimal usage is:
+Minimal usage of codon_align.pl is:

 ```
 perl codon_align.pl input.fasta output
 ```

-The minimal usage assumes that the fasta input file has a single line, like this:
+The minimal command defaults to muscle v3 as an aligner and it assumes that the fasta input file has a single line, like this:

 ```
 >Example_sequence